openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Orbit1](003_images/Orbit1Small.png)
 ![Orbit2](003_images/Orbit2Small.png)

-We're going to make use of the sin function to get orbital motion.
+We're going to make use of trigonometric functions to make orbital motion.
 If you want a good primer, check out [chapter 3](http://natureofcode.com/book/chapter-3-oscillation/) of The Nature of Code.

+We want our vertices to move circularly around a central location.
+Forget about the z-dimension for now.
+Imagine a single vertex on the screen.
+We are doing to define a circle, centered on the screen

+sgsadgsagasfdgadsg

+We are basically going to represent our vertices in polar coordinates which means that we can locate a vertex in space

+Sine and cosine

+You could also check out the [wiki](http://en.wikipedia.org/wiki/Sine) for sine - specifically the "Relation to the unit circle" section.
+http://en.wikipedia.org/wiki/Polar_coordinate_system "Converting between polar and Cartesian coordinates"

 Talk about sin, using time as radians, atan2, phase, copying meshes